RSS3-Network/OpenAgent/README.md

 OpenAgent is a framework for building AI applications leveraging the power of blockchains and RSS3 Network.

+OpenAgent was originally developed by RSS3, an Open project.
+It has been transferred to Open to further expand its potential.

-For more information, please visit the [OpenAgent docs](https://docs.rss3.io/guide/artificial-intelligence/openagent).
+For more information, please visit the [OpenAgent docs](https://docs.open.network/guide/openstack/openagent).